perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

 To restate that philosophy:

 ```
-A shared theme, paired with ownership of unique thematic elemwents allows a community-driven
+A shared theme, paired with ownership of unique thematic elements allows a community-driven
 ecosystem to grow.
 The text-based token birthed a thematic universe that
 allows ownership and creative participation.
 New participants and creators
 can join and add more composable tools that can be used